DIGI-UW/odoo-openelis-connector/README.md

 To update the Odoo initializer addon:

 1. Replace the `configs/odoo/addons/odoo_initializer.zip` file with the new version
-2. Run the setup script: `./setup.sh`
+2. Run the setup script: `./setup.sh` (this will restart all services)
-3. Restart the Odoo services: `docker-compose restart odoo.openelis.org odoo.initializer.openelis.org`

 ## Troubleshooting